Christ "Emptied Himself" (Philippians 2:7)

 1. They destroy the integrity of the atonement.14 The redemption of all creation (Rom.
 8:18-22) and of everyone who would ever believe in Christ required not only a perfect human being, but also a sacrifice that was also infinite in every way.
 It required the "blood of God" (Acts 20:28).
 "It was the Father's good pleasure for all the fullness to dwell in Him, and through Him to reconcile all things to Himself, having made peace through the blood of His cross" (NAS Col. 1:19-20).
 The fullness of the Father's divinity was in Christ during His ministry and passion, but most kenoticists substitute the word "partialness" for the word "fullness," or they diminish the unity of the Person of Christ in the kenosis.
 Limiting Christ's sovereign deity or separating His two natures would leave all of humanity, and all of creation hopelessly subject to God's curse and to His eternal wrath.

 2. They distort the Christian view of the incarnation.
-The Bible says, "The Word became flesh" (NAS John 1:14); kenoticists teach that God minus the use of His dominion attributes became flesh, or that the Word remained separate from the flesh.
+The Bible says, "The Word became flesh" (NAS John 1:14); kenoticists teach that only part of the Word - God minus the use of His dominion attributes - became flesh.
+Or, they teach that the Word remained separate from the flesh.
 The Bible states, "God was in Christ reconciling the world to Himself" (NAS 2 Cor.
 5:19); kenotic thinking holds that only God minus omnipotence, omniscience and omnipresence, was in Christ, or that God was not truly in Christ.
 The Bible affirms that Jesus is the only begotten Son of God (Jn.
 3:16).
 To be the Son of God is to have the same substance as God.
 Kenoticists teach a mutation: God birthed a Son Who either later became God minus boundlessness or Who was never really united to human flesh.
 "Great is the mystery of godliness: God was manifest in the flesh" (KJV 1 Tim.
 3:16).
 According to kenotic thought the mystery of godliness lies not in the fact that "God was manifest in the flesh," but that God minus sovereignty was manifest in the flesh, yet was still mysteriously somehow God.
 Or as Martenson or Rainer would suggest, that God was not really manifest in the flesh, yet was still somehow mysteriously one Person.
 Such views tend "...to rupture the hypostatic union of Christ's divine and human natures."15

 Sovereignty is an attribute of God.
 According to Don Fortner it means ruling "all things, everywhere, at all times absolutely."16 If, by becoming man, Christ gave up the use of His divine attributes in any way, then He was not sovereign.
 If Jesus was not sovereign during His earthly ministry, then He was not God.
 If He was not God, the Word that was God (Jn.1:1) never became flesh - only part of the Word did.
 And the name "Immanuel," meaning "God with us" (NAS Mtt.
 1:23), is a lie, and God's Word is not true.